Andrew McNaughton: Early life

 McNaughton was born in Moosomin, District of Assiniboia, North-West Territories (now part of Saskatchewan), on 25 February 1887.
 Both of McNaughton's parents were immigrants from Scotland, and his youth was a happy one, being brought up by an adventuresome father who had once been a trader in buffalo hides and a kindly, loving mother.
 His upbringing on a farm instilled in him a life-long love of hard work and self-discipline.
 McNaughton spent his free time riding horses across the vast expanses of the Prairies while also engaging in hunting and fishing.
 McNaughton credited his youth on a frontier farm on the Prairies with making him tough and hardy.
 His parents had both converted to the Church of England, voted Conservative and like many other Anglo-Canadians in the Victorian era strongly identified with the British Empire.

 McNaughton held to a specific Scottish-Canadian identity, which led him to a sense of Canadian nationalism based on his feeling that the British Empire was dominated by the English while Canada was dominated by Scottish-Canadians like himself, but his biographer John Rickard noted "...even though he would come into conflict with British generals, he always held the British people and their accomplishments in a high regard".
 McNaughton always attended Anglican services, and though he was devoted to science, believing that the pure rationality of science was the best solution to the world's problems, he never seems to have any difficulty in reconciling his faith in the Anglican church with his faith in science.
 Despite being a member of the Church of England, he was always very proud of his Scottish heritage.

-McNaughton was a student at Bishop's College School in Lennoxville, Quebec after winning a scholarship.
+McNaughton was a student at Bishop's College School in Lennoxville, Quebec, after winning a scholarship.
 At Bishop's, McNaughton was both successful student and an athlete.
-In 1905, he entered McGill University in Montreal where he studied under the famous New Zealander physicist Ernest Rutherford.
-As a student, his grades were outstanding and he was singled out by Rutherford as a man to watch.
+In 1905, he entered McGill University in Montreal where he studied under the New Zealander physicist Ernest Rutherford.
+As a student, his grades were outstanding, and he was singled out by Rutherford as a man to watch.
 As an undergraduate, he applied for a commission in the Indian Army with the hope of a joining a famous cavalry regiment, saying it been his boyhood dream to serve the British Empire in India.
-He joined the Canadian non-permanent Militia in 1909. and earned a B.A. in physics and engineering from McGill University in Montreal in 1910, where he was a member of The Kappa Alpha Society, and earned an MSc with Honours in Electrical Engineering in 1912.
+He joined the Canadian non-permanent Militia in 1909. and earned a B.A. in physics and engineering from McGill University in Montreal in 1910, where he was a member of the Kappa Alpha Society, and earned an MSc with Honours in Electrical Engineering in 1912.
 He then stayed on at McGill as an instructor as a professor of engineering until the outbreak of the Great War.

 His work in engineering innovation led to his invention of a cathode ray direction finder – a form of the technology that would evolve into radar.
 In 1914, he married Mabel Weir of Montreal, who was Irish and Catholic.